Sep

 Isaiah 41:27

-However, though the Assyrian will choose the side of Satan, I choose the side of God.
+Now, whereas the Assyrian will choose the side of Satan, I choose the side of God.
+This is an important aspect of the contrast between us.

 I have raised up one from the north, and he shall come: from the rising of the sun shall he call upon my name: and he shall come upon princes as upon morter, and as the potter treadeth clay.